Living with flooding is part of life in the Brisbane River catchment, and as a community we need to be informed, ready and resilient.

 The Queensland Government is leading a key component of the Brisbane River Catchment Flood Studies.
 The studies are designed to provide us with a better understanding of and ability for long term planning of the Brisbane River catchment and its floodplain.

 The study is one of Australia’s most comprehensive flood studies.

 Wivenhoe and Somerset Dams Optimisation Study

 As the first output from the Brisbane River catchment studies, the Queensland Government completed the Wivenhoe and Somerset Dams Optimisation Study in 2014.
 This study presented options for improving the use of existing dam infrastructure to deliver better flood mitigation outcomes ahead of the 2014-15 summer wet season, without putting future water supplies at risk.

 Under the adopted operational strategy, more flood water will be released earlier from Wivenhoe Dam to increase water storage space in case a large flood eventuates.
 While this may result in some crossings, like Colleges Crossing in Ipswich, being closed more regularly, it will mean that fewer buildings (around 500 to 1500) may be affected in Brisbane and Ipswich if a flood of a similar magnitude to 2011 was to occur.

 The flood study is well underway and will deliver comprehensive models of the river catchment.
 The study builds on the existing work undertaken by the Brisbane River catchment councils, Seqwater and the State Government.

 This study involves a hydrologic assessment (now complete) and a hydraulic assessment (currently underway).
-The hydrologic assessment informs the hydraulic assessment, which will be completed in February 2017.
+The flood study is expected to be completed early 2017.